RobinsonDionte40hz/PP/docs/SETUP.md

-# Setup Guide - Protein Prediction Platform Web Interface
+# Setup Guide - EmergentFolds

-This guide will help you set up and run the Protein Prediction Platform web interface.
+This guide covers local installation for developers.
+Most users should use the live platform directly.

-> **🌐 Live Production Site**: The platform is live at **https://emergentfolds.com** hosted on Hostinger VPS - you can use it immediately without any setup!
+> **🌐 Live Platform**: **https://emergentfolds.com** — no installation required

 ## Production vs Local Development